 - TPI: 120

 - Application: Blocked trails or loose snow

 - Snow Avalanche: This fat bike tire from Vee Tire is amongst the few bike tires that are studded.
-Here, we have a pair of these tires that have lugs that are shaped somewhat like a square so that they can grip surfaces better.
+Here, we have a pair of these tires that have lugs that are shaped somewhat like a square so that they are able to grip surfaces better.

 - Studded: There are 240 pre-pinned studs on the Snow Avalanche.
-To enable better traction during winter, these tungsten-carbide studs are pointed and shaped like a cone so that they can dig in deeper when there are snow and ice.
+To enable better traction during winter, these tungsten-carbide studs are pointed and shaped like a cone so that they are able to dig in deeper when there is snow and ice.